History of 911

 The first implementation of 911 was in Haleyville, Alabama in January 1968.
 Back then, the town had a population of about 4,500, and was serviced by the Alabama Telephone Company.
 Weeks before, Congress had declared that 911 should be the national emergency number.
 A debate broke out in Haleyville when trying to decide where to route the calls – to the police station? the fire department? the local hospital?
 Officials finally settled on the Haleyville Police Department and a red telephone.
 On February 16, 1968, the first 911 call was made by Alabama Speaker of the House to Tom Bevill, a U.S. Representative where they exchanged greetings.
 The technology of 911 has changed over time, but Haleyville’s call proved the concept worked.

-This year marks the 50th anniversary of the first 9-1-1 call, made in Haleyville, AL on February 16, 1968.
+In 2018 marked the 50th anniversary of the first 9-1-1 call, made in Haleyville, AL on February 16, 1968.
 For half a century, 911 has been the gateway between the public and emergency help, and it will continue to be there as a lifeline to help people when they need it most.

 History of Sarpy 911